Goreli/DKMCPPM/20191112/perm_gen/readme.md

 ## Roadmap

-1. Design and implement support for regex based filters;
+1. Design and implement support for regex based filters.
+It is the output stream that appears to be the performance bottleneck, so it should be possible to manage the regex overhead by using a multithreading based approach;
-2. Explore ways to use concurrency or async to boost performance (refer https://stackoverflow.com/questions/21126950/asynchronously-writing-to-a-file-in-c-unix).
+2. Explore ways to use concurrency or async (or plain C io) to boost performance of the output stream (refer https://stackoverflow.com/questions/21126950/asynchronously-writing-to-a-file-in-c-unix).

 ## Links